 Another unique feature of jail injury cases involves proving a pattern, practice or policy of neglect by the agency or private jail medical company.
 This takes both experience and a deep investigation.
 Many lawyers simply don’t have that experience.

 If you or a loved one has been seriously injured in a prison or died because of inhumane medical care, we can help.
 We file federal civil rights lawsuits against prisons, jails and private prison healthcare companies.
 You and your family may be entitled to financial compensation.
 CALL US 866.836.4684 or Connect Online to learn your rights.
-You can also visit our jail death and injury FAQ page to learn more.
+You can also visit our jail death and injury FAQ and Louisiana Jails and Prisons Lawsuit pages to learn more.

 [Photo from the Louisiana ACLU.
 The ACLU has a long running class action suit to improve healthcare for inmates at Angola]